{{ moneyLabel(currentPaymentSetAside) }}

 Formula Core:

-Pcurrent = max(0,R-min(E,R)) Pannual = Pcurrent×N Tprojected = Tfederal+Tself employment+Tstate local Spayment = Sbase+SbufferN
+Pcurrent = max(0,R-min(E,R)) Pannual = Pcurrent×N Tprojected = Tfederal+TSE+Tstate local Scurrent = Tselected remaining×(1+b)N

 Component Modeled rule Planning note

-Social Security 12.4% on net earnings up to remaining 2026 wage-base room after W-2 FICA wages.
-The 2026 wage base is $184,500.
+Social Security 12.4% on net earnings up to the remaining 2026 wage-base room after W-2 FICA wages.
+The wage base used here is $184,500.

 Medicare 2.9% on all modeled net earnings from self-employment.
 W-2 wages do not reduce this regular Medicare base.

 Half SE tax deduction 50% of regular Social Security and Medicare self-employment tax.
-Additional Medicare is not included in this deduction.
+Additional Medicare Tax is not included in this deduction.

 Freelance set-aside target basis rules

-Target basis Selected base reserve Use case
+Target basis Selected reserve target Interpretation boundary

-Freelance tax set-aside model boundaries
+Freelance tax set-aside model limits

 Area Included Not inferred